 For 2-year-olds and other maidens who are making their second start or more, consider carefully any equipment changes—particularly, the addition of blinkers which can better focus a horse’s attention.
 Also, a horse that adds Lasix for the first time after running without it usually performs significantly better, and never miss when an under-performing horse suddenly gains the services of a top jockey—the jock is probably aware of something the general public doesn’t know.
 If a horse is changing surfaces, like running on turf for the first time after previous dirt efforts, carefully consider the propensity for grass in the horse’s breeding—and don’t be afraid to bet the horse even if that previous dirt race was horrid.

 Pedigree plays a huge role in whether or not a 2-year-old is ready to win.
 Some sires and dams produce late bloomers, horses that do not reach their full potential until they are three or four years old.
 Others are more precocious, with high percentages of 2-year-old runners and winners, as well as winning first-time starters in general.
 So, who are the sires to watch for?
 Particularly look at those with win percentages of 15% and above with first-time starters and 2-year-olds.
-This information is found in BRIS past performances under “Sire Stats.”
+This information is found in Brisnet.com past performances under “Sire Stats.”

 1. Distorted Humor (Forty Niner out of Danzig’s Beauty, by Danzig)

 3. Tale of the Cat (Storm Cat out of Yarn, by Mr. Prospector)

 While Tale of the Cat never raced as a 2-year-old, his sire Storm Cat is a noted sire of successful first-time starters and precocious runners.
 His dam Yarn didn’t race as a juvenile, but she has produced Minardi (Boundary), a multiple Grade 1 winner in Europe and champion 2-year-old in Great Britain, as well as Myth (Ogygian), dam of 2001 Breeders’ Cup Juvenile champion Johannesburg.
 Yarn’s full sister Preach won the Grade 1 Frizette at two (she later produced Grade 2 Blue Grass winner and sire Pulpit).

-(Gone West out of Silken Cat, by Storm Cat)
+4. Speightstown (Gone West out of Silken Cat, by Storm Cat)